-Development Properties
+Development of Properties- Continuing Operations

-In connection with our developments and expansion projects, we funded approximately \$1.7 million, \$47.9 million and \$95.1 million in development costs during the years ended December 31, 2018, 2017 and 2016, respectively.
+For the year ended December 31, 2019, we did not fund any development or expansion projects.
+In connection with our developments and expansion projects, we funded approximately \$1.7 million and \$47.9 million in development costs during the years ended, 2018 and 2017, respectively.
 We expect to fund approximately \$0.3 million of accrued development costs related to developer holdback fees on our completed developments in future periods.

 As a result of our completed seniors housing developments continuing to lease-up towards and/or achieving stabilization, we continue to monitor these properties to determine whether the established performance metrics of their respective promoted interest agreements have been met.
 During the year ended December 31, 2018, we paid an approximate \$1.0 million distribution to the holder of a promoted interest related to the HarborChase of Villages Crossing development.
 During the year ended December 31, 2017, we paid an approximate \$2.0 million distribution to the holder of a promoted interest related to the Dogwood Forest of Acworth development.
-During the year ended December 31, 2016, we paid total distributions of approximately \$4.7 million to the holders of a promoted interest related to the Dogwood Forest of Acworth and Wellmore of Tega Cay developments consisting of approximately \$1.9 million and \$2.8 million, respectively.
+There were no promoted interest payments made during the year ended December 31, 2019.

 We expect to pay additional amounts in future periods to the respective third-party developers as holders of a promoted interest in these properties to the extent the established performance metrics are met.
-We have accrued approximately \$0.4 million related to Dogwood Forest of Grayson as the property's performance metric was met during the year ended December 31, 2018.
-We continue to negotiate the promoted interest amount due to the developer, but expect to settle on an agreed-upon amount during 2019.
-No other performance metrics were met or probable of being met during the year ended December 31, 2018.
+No other performance metrics were met or probable of being met during the year ended December 31, 2019.